SciSharp/LLamaSharp/docs/Architecture.md

 ![structure_image](media/structure.jpg)

-## Recommended usings
+## Recommended Use

 Since `LLamaModel` interact with native library, it's not recommended to use the methods of it directly unless you know what you are doing.
-So does the `NativeApi`, which is not included in the arcitecher figure above.
+So does the `NativeApi`, which is not included in the architecture figure above.

 `ChatSession` is recommended to be used when you want to build an application similar to ChatGPT, or the ChatBot, because it works best with `InteractiveExecutor`.
 Though other executors are also allowed to passed as a parameter to initialize a `ChatSession`, it's not encouraged if you are new to LLamaSharp and LLM.